tedduy/pulpissimo_setup_run_guide/README.md

 3.  **Run the 'hello' example:**
     ```bash
-    # Source the configuration file
+    # Source the configuration file to enable core
     source sw/pulp-runtime/configs/pulpissimo_cv32.sh

     # Go to the example directory